 Almond Origin: California + (Europe, for the organic, raw variety)

 Availability: Canada (Grocery, Health Food and online stores like Well.ca)

 Comments: Nuts to You Inc. is a small family-owned Canadian company.
 Most of my past (and present) almond butters are from them.
 They specialize in nut and seed butters, and have an incredible variety of options.
 I have tried a good number of them, and have been pleased.
 When it comes to almond butter, I have tried what I will consider their worst—Roasted, and their best—Organic and Raw kinds.
 I was pleased with both, but nothing compares to the raw variety.
-The roasted one was good, but as roasted ones go, more fluid and less distinctive in the deep, natural almond taste.
+The roasted one was typical, with more fluid and less distinctive in the rich, natural almond taste.
 The raw one was excellent, and what made it different from most others is that there was very little effort required to stir, plus it didn’t have a thick layer of separated oil.
 If you are in Canada, I definitely recommend their products, and love also that they come in glass jars.